randee25/iowa-jury-pool-analysis/README.md

 # Results
 ## Key Findings

-- Across all 700 court–race combinations, the average representation gap was −0.18 percentage points, with a mean absolute error (MAE) of 2.07 percentage points and a Pearson correlation of 0.996 between jury composition and county census composition.

-- White jurors were consistently overrepresented relative to county census estimates, with an average representation gap of +6.23 percentage points.

-- Multiracial populations exhibited the largest and most consistent pattern of underrepresentation, with an average representation gap of −4.54 percentage points and a comparatively weak correlation between census and jury percentages (*r* = 0.359).

-- Hispanic/Latino populations also exhibited substantial underrepresentation, with an average representation gap of −2.44 percentage points.

-- Black/African American populations (−0.32 percentage points) and Asian populations (−0.18 percentage points) demonstrated smaller but still measurable differences.

-- American Indian or Alaska Native (AIAN) and Native Hawaiian or Pacific Islander (NHPI) populations exhibited the smallest average differences.
+- Jury composition generally reflected county demographics, but meaningful differences were observed for several racial and ethnic groups.

+- White jurors tended to be overrepresented, while Multiracial and Hispanic/Latino populations showed the largest patterns of underrepresentation.

+- Representation patterns varied across counties, demonstrating the importance of examining both statewide and county-level results.

-- Exact binomial tests and Monte Carlo simulations produced highly consistent results, indicating that many observed differences were unlikely to be explained by random sampling variation alone.
+- Exact binomial tests and Monte Carlo simulations produced highly consistent results when evaluating potential underrepresentation.

-- Supplementary analyses identified statistically significant changes across the jury-selection process.
-Hispanic/Latino representation decreased by approximately 1.49 percentage points from the initial pool stage to empanelment, whereas White representation increased by approximately 3.04 percentage points.
-Changes observed for other demographic groups were comparatively small.
+- Supplementary stage analyses indicated that demographic composition may change between the initial jury pool, criminal panel, and empaneled juror stages.

 ### Notes on Interpretation